Lollimerd/food-promo-website/README.md

-# Front End Website Project
+# Front End Design Website Project

 ## Overview
 This repository describes how I recreate the website of local dessert shop LIT LIT XIN Hot & Cold Dessert, a local Singaporean dessert shop specializing in authentic hot and cold desserts.
 The website provides information about the shop, menu, promotions, and customer reviews.